plesiv/hac/CONTRIBUTING.rst

 Other contributions needed:

-- code or documentation improvements.
+- code or documentation improvements,
+- testing and porting HAC to Windows and MAC OS X,
+- creating packages for different platforms (e.g. Ubuntu/Debian, MAC OS X).

 ----------------------------------------